Indirect Component Testing using Shared Electrical Points

 What is Indirect Component Testing?

-This method of testing components avails you of shared electrical points within a circuit.
-The motor circuit in the illustrated case, for example, starts from L1 and returns to Neutral.
+This method of testing components avails you of SEPs within a circuit.
+In the first illustrated example case, an electric dryer would not start.
+There was no noise and the motor was apparently not energized.
+Relevant components within the motor circuit will be remotely tested using the described method.
+The motor circuit starts from L1 and returns to Neutral.
 Along that path, in order of occurrence from L1, is:

 • The timer